Robert Owen 1771-1858

-Find out how a saddler’s son from Newtown became a wealthy industrialist and went on to become one of the most famous social reformers and thinkers of his age.
-Learn how Owen improved the life of working people and how his ideas remain important.
+You can find out how a saddler’s son from Newtown became a wealthy industrialist and went on to become one of the most famous social reformers and thinkers of his age.
+You can learn how Owen improved the life of working people and how his ideas remain important today.

 How to find the Robert Owen Museum